guidallambert/MusicEditing/EasyLilypondCustomisation.md

 ###  2.5. <a name='Transposingtoadifferentpitch'></a>Transposing to a different pitch

 This is probably the most common thing you’ll want to do, and it is very simple.
-At the top of section 1c, look for the line which says something like:
+At the top of section 1c in the code, look for the line which says something like:

 	TranspositionInterval = c